-5.61 Town Green is an underutilised greenspace in the centre of the town, with its southern edge bounded by the busy Skipton Road.
+greenspace in the centre of the town, with its southern edge bounded by the busy Skipton Road.
 This project looks to enhance this greenspace, so it can be a better resource for local people, suggested measures include:

 - Introducing soft boundary treatments along the Skipton Road edge to create more of an enclosure to the space, and help screen the road and traffic.
-Plants used could be species rich to increase biodiversity. - Introducing a trim trail or urban gym equipment, to attract people to the park, equipment could be specially designed for use by older people, to create an opportunity for socialising, which could be used by residents in the adjacent care home. - Introducing a herb and potions garden or apothecary garden, taking inspiration from the Pendle Witches and folklore, to draw visitors to the space.
-This could be designed and managed in collaboration with local primary school students with an emphasis on restoration and healing with an opportunity for interpretation boards. - Introducing wildflower meadow planting with mown paths and glade spaces that can be occupied for sitting/picnics/play etc. - Accommodate an active travel route through the space, which links all the features above together.
+Plants used could be species rich to increase biodiversity. - Introducing a trim trail or urban gym equipment, to attract people to the park, equipment could be specially designed for use by older people, to create an opportunity for socialising, which could be used by residents in the adjacent care home. - Introducing planting types and function across the Town Green, such as herb planting, to bring variety of sensory characteristics to the space (smell, colour and texture).
+This can also encourage interaction with local primary school students.
+An emphasis on their uses, health benefits and role within local pollinator ecosystem could be shared through interpretation boards. - Introducing wild flower meadow planting with mown paths and glade spaces that can be occupied for sitting/ picnics/ play etc. - Accommodate an active travel route through the space, which links all the features above together.